 - 1 teaspoon caster sugar

-2. Mix step one with 100g of rice flour and make sure there are no lumps at all.
+Mix step one with 100 grams of rice flour and make sure there are no lumps at all.
 Leave aside once this is done.

-3. Heat some oil in a wok and stir fry shallot and garlic first until the fragrance comes out.
+Heat some oil in a wok and stir-fry the shallots and garlic first until the fragrance comes out.

-4. Add shitake mushroom and dried prawns then stir-fry for a good 2-3 minutes.
+Add shiitake mushroom and dried prawns then stir-fry for a good 2 to 3 minutes.

-5. Add mince and gammon steak into step 4 and all the seasoning from mince garnish.
+Add mince and gammon steak into step four and all the seasoning from mince garnish.
 Stir-fry for another couple minutes until the mince is totally cooked.
 Put the mince garnish on a plate and leave it aside.

-7. Add mince garnish into step 6 after the radish is soft and mix them evenly.
+Add mince garnish into step six after the radish is soft and mix them evenly.

-8. Combine step 2 with the radish and turn the gas power down.
+Combine step two with the radish and turn the gas power down.
 Keep stirring until it looks like “paste” and turn off the stove.
 If you feel the mixture is a little bit dry or too solid, you can add some water.

-10. Use a steamer to steam the rice cakes.
-If like myself you are using a metal steamer or wok, use a clean and wet tea towel to effectively tie down the lid.
-This prevents water dripping from the lid onto the rice cake, which can affect the final result.
+Use a steamer to steam the rice cakes.
+If you are using a metal steamer or wok, use a clean and wet tea towel to effectively tie down the lid.
+This prevents water from dripping from the lid onto the rice cake, which can affect the final result.
 Once the water is boiling under the steamer, steam for around 45 minutes.